 Carroll College offers students an interest-free Five (5) Month Installment Payment Plan for fall and spring semesters.
-To enroll in the Payment Plan, students need to return a completed Payment Plan Agreement to the Business Office on or before June 1 for fall semester and on or before November 1 for spring semester.
-Late payment plan agreements will be accepted.
-The Business Office will determine the number of payments based on the date the payment plan agreement is received.
+Students enroll in a payment plan online at the Saints Student Account Center.
+Late enrollments are allowed each semester.
 A non-refundable \$50 set-up fee will be charged per semester agreement.
-Fall semester installments begin July 1 and continue through November.
-Spring semester installments begin December 1 and continue through April.
+Fall semester installment due dates are July 1, August 1, September 1, October 1, and November 1.
+Spring semester installment due dates are December 1, January 1, February 1, March 1, and April 1.
 Payments are due the first day of the month and delinquent if not received by the 10th day.
 Delinquent accounts are subject to a \$10 late fee.
-The terms and conditions of the Payment Plan, along with the agreement can be found at http://www.carroll.edu/resources/business/index.cc.
+The terms and conditions of the Payment Plan will be available to the student online when setting up the semester payment plan.